A career with WICS

 Each year we recruit new graduates for our graduate programme.
 The programme offers a unique opportunity to work across a wide range of policy, analytical and regulatory areas.

 We recruit on a regular basis throughout the year.
-The next applications will open in June 2022.
+We will publish information here when applications open.

 Our training courses are provided by experts in the regulatory field and by those who are leading in the sector.
 There is also excellent on-the-job training – with opportunities to spend time working with and learning from other sector stakeholders, such as Scottish Water.